jshun/ligra/README.md

 **hyperAdjToBinary** converts an input in adjacency hypergraph format to binary format.
 The argument is the adjacency hypergraph file name.
-For a weighted graph, pass the "-w" flag before the file name.
+For a weighted hypergraph, pass the "-w" flag before the file name.
 The program will generate 5 output files with the input file name followed by each of the prefixes .config, .vadj, .vidx, .hadj, and .hidx.